evelyn-zhan/evelyn-zhan/README.md

 💻 I am a Computer Science undergraduate student, and currently on my second year.

 - 👀 I have great interest in Web Development.
-- 🌱 I am currently learning MERN Stack.
+- 🌱 I am currently learning MERN Stack for Web Development, and Flutter framework for Frontend Mobile Development.
 - 📬 Feel free to reach me out!

 <picture>